elwayman02/ember-user-activity/README.md

 this.userActivity.off('userActive', this, this.activeHandler);
 ```

+Note: While our event dispatch system mirrors Ember.Evented, it does not include the `one` method.
+Only `on`, `off`, and `trigger` have been implemented.
+If you feel `one` is necessary for you,
+we're happy to accept PRs!

 #### Event Configuration

 If you would like to listen to a different set of events, extend the service in your app: